 - Slightly more bitter flavor than Summer Savory

-- Apple scented foliage and small daisy-like flowers can be dried for use in teas
+- Foliage smells like apples; Dry the small daisy-like flowers for use in teas

 - Roman Chamomile is perennial.
 German Chamomile is a self-seeding annual